graphitemaster/neothyne/docs/SCRIPTING.md

 *  `/` division

 ### Coercions and Conversions
-Neo provides some automatic conversions between some types and representations ar runtime.
+Neo provides some automatic conversions between some types and representations at runtime.

 Arithmetic operations applied to mixed types (integers and floats) convert the integer to a float; this is the usual conversion rule.